rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 ## Authentication
 ### Username
+**WARNING: Free-form text fields (i.e. username and password) can accept alpha-numeric characters only.
+Entering non-text characters (< > \ / " ') in these fields will corrupt the Config.xml file**.
-Specifies the username to be provided automatically when the Enterprise Browser is instructed to navigate to any page which requires basic or digest HTTP authentication.

-If this setting is absent from the configuration file a popup dialog will be displayed prompting the user to enter their own credentials.
-Leaving the value blank will provide a username of "".
-The Enterprise Browser will only permit the user to enter incorrect credentials once before presenting the HTTP 401 Unauthorized page, the application should be designed to handle this scenario.
+Specifies the username to be provided automatically when Enterprise Browser is instructed to navigate to a page that requires basic or digest HTTP authentication.
+If this setting is absent, a login prompt will be displayed with a username of (“”).
+Enterprise Browser will permit multiple incorrect entries before presenting the 'HTTP 401 Unauthorized' page. **Applies to Android and WM/CE.**

-> Note: This configuration setting is not applicable for IE engine.
-In case of IE, Enterprise Browser will permit the user to enter the credential multiple times.

 **Possible Values**